 Whatever kind of feedback you’re able to provide will depend on the app or platform students are using, but there are lots of great options out there.

-I hope this post gave you some new ideas for how to provide digital feedback to students!
+I hope this post gave you some new ideas for how to provide student feedback online!

-If you want to learn more, my friend at Brain Ninjas has a super helpful post about how to provide productive feedback to students!
+If you need some ideas of specific student feedback examples, my friend at Brain Ninjas has a super helpful post about how to provide productive feedback to students!